bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/mutt.md

 # Deleting / Undeleting all messages in mutt

-    1. In mutt’s index, hit ‘D’ (UPPERCASE D)
+    1. In mutt's index, hit ‘D' (UPPERCASE D)
     2. It will prompt you with “Delete messages matching: “

     	+ enter this string: